The History of French Melody in 10 Lesser Known Composers

 André Caplet (1878 - 1925)

-Caplet studied the violin and became Director at The Odéon.
-He was a student and colleague of Debussy, his melodies were therefore inspired by the Impressionist movement.
+Caplet studied the violin and became Director of The Odéon.
+He was a student and colleague of Debussy.
+Unsurprisingly, therefore, his melodies were inspired by the Impressionist movement.

 Viens !
 Une flûte invisible by André Caplet, set to a poem from Contemplations by Victor Hugo.